Employment website: History

-In 1999, Monster.com ran on three 30 second Super Bowl ads for four million dollars.
-One ad which featured children speaking like adults, drolly intoning their dream of working at various dead-end jobs to humorous effect were far more popular than rival Hotjobs.com ad about a security guard who transitions from a low paying security job to the same job at a fancier building.
+In 1999, Monster.com ran on three 30-second Super Bowl ads for $4 million.
+One ad that featured children speaking like adults, drolly intoning their dream of working at various dead-end jobs to humorous effect, was far more popular than rival Hotjobs.com ad about a security guard who transitions from a low-paying security job to the same job at a fancier building.
 Soon thereafter, Monster.com was elevated to the top spot of online employment sites.
-Hotjobs.com's ad wasn't as successful, but it gave the company enough of a boost for its IPO in August.
+Hotjobs.com's ad was not as successful, but it gave the company enough of a boost for its IPO in August.

 After being purchased in a joint venture by Knight Ridder and Tribune Company in July, CareerBuilder absorbed competitor boards CareerPath.com and then Headhunter.net which had already acquired CareerMosaic.
-Even with these aggressive mergers CareerBuilder still trailed behind the number one employment site Jobsonline.com, number two Monster.com and number three Hotjobs.com.
+Even with these aggressive mergers, CareerBuilder still trailed behind the number one employment site Jobsonline.com, number two Monster.com and number three Hotjobs.com.

-Monster.com made a move in 2001 to purchase Hotjobs.com for $374 million in stock, but were unsuccessful due to Yahoo's unsolicited cash and stock bid of $430 million late in the year.
-Yahoo had previously announced plans to enter the job board business, but decided to jump start that venture by purchasing the established brand.
+Monster.com made a move in 2001 to purchase Hotjobs.com for $374 million in stock, but the bid was unsuccessful due to Yahoo's unsolicited cash and stock bid of $430 million late in the year.
+Yahoo had previously announced plans to enter the job board business but decided to jump start that venture by purchasing the established brand.
 In February 2010, Monster acquired HotJobs from Yahoo for $225 million.

 Job postings

-A job board is a website that facilitates job hunting and range from large scale generalist sites to niche job boards for job categories such as engineering, legal, insurance, social work, teaching, mobile app development as well as cross-sector categories such as green jobs, ethical jobs and seasonal jobs.
-Users can typically upload their résumés and submit them to potential employers and recruiters for review, while employers and recruiters can post job ads and search for potential employees.
+A job board is a website that facilitates job hunting, ranging from large-scale generalist sites to niche job boards for job categories such as engineering, legal, insurance, social work, teaching, mobile app development as well as cross-sector categories such as green jobs, ethical jobs and seasonal jobs.
+Users can typically upload their résumés, and submit them to potential employers and recruiters for review, while employers and recruiters can post job ads and search for potential employees.

-The term job search engine might refer to a job board with a search engine style interface, or to a web site that actually indexes and searches other web sites.
+The term "job search engine" might refer to a job board with a search engine-style interface, or to a website that actually indexes and searches other websites.

-Niche job boards are starting to play a bigger role in providing more targeted job vacancies and employees to the candidate and the employer respectively.
-Job boards such as airport jobs and federal jobs among others provide a very focused way of eliminating and reducing time to applying to the most appropriate role.
-USAJobs.gov is the United States' official website for jobs.
-It gathers job listings from over 500 federal agencies.